Bedrock-OSS/bedrock-wiki/docs/scripting/script-server.md

 });
 ```

-`system.runInterval(callback: () => void, tickInterval?: number): number` - Runs a set of code repeatedly, starting after the first interval of time and repeating continuously forever that interval.
+`system.runInterval(callback: () => void, tickInterval?: number): number` - Runs a set of code repeatedly, starting after the first interval of time, and then repeating continuously forever with that interval.

 ```js
 import { system, world } from "@minecraft/server";